-GHG emissions associated with Transpower fuel usage, including from fleet vehicles, were 371 tCO_2 -e (an increase of 5% over FY20).
+GHG emissions associated with Transpower fuel usage, including from fleet vehicles, were 306 tCO_2 -e in FY22 (a decrease of 18% over FY21).
 As outlined in the Sustainability Strategy, Transpower continues our long-running work programme to switch to electric vehicles where suitable options exist.
-In FY21, Transpower increased the number of battery and plug in hybrid vehicles to account for 80% of the passenger vehicle fleet, up from 50% of the passenger vehicle fleet in FY20 (and 15% in FY19).
-Transpower is aiming to convert 100% of passenger vehicles to battery or plug in hybrids by June 2022 and will continue to explore opportunities to decarbonise our 4x4 vehicle fleet.
+In FY22, Transpower increased the number of battery and plug in hybrid vehicles to account for 90% of the passenger vehicle fleet, up from 80% of the passenger vehicle fleet in FY21 (and 15% in FY19).